Mentorship FAQ

 • During our training: complete two of the five probationary ratings required by RESNET

-• Pass the CAZ exam (not required if already passed as an RFI)
+• Pass the CAZ exam (those who already passed this exam as an RFI do not need to take it again)

 • Pass the Practical Simulation Exam